 Zurga in Les pêcheurs de perles at the Festival d’opéra de Québec.

-with Carol-Anne Roussel, Louis-Charles Gagnon, Olivier Bergeron and Holly Kroeker(piano)
+with Carole-Anne Roussel, Louis-Charles Gagnon, Olivier Bergeron and Holly Kroeker(piano)

 click More Info for dates, tickets and full creative team